Skip to Main Content

 Noodle Tools supports APA, MLA, and Chicago/Turabian styles.
 You will need to input the information manually to generate the citation.
 Citations cannot be saved.

-Norquest College has developed the following citation styles in the spirit of wahkôhtowin and reconciliation, and we thank them for sharing their template.
+Please note that Lorisia MacLeod and the Indigenous Student Centre staff of Norquest College have developed the following citation styles in the spirit of wahkôhtowin and reconciliation.
+We are grateful to them for sharing their template.

 APA Style